GLYCAM-Web/gmml/tests/runDetectSugars/scripts/README.md

 	cd runDetectSugars/scripts/

-	nohup ./controlCPU.sh /programs/repos/PDB/all 2 &
+	nohup ./controlCPU.sh /programs/repos/PDB/all 4 &

-// 2 CPUs used because the detect_sugars_runArchive.cc file uses 20 CPUS to build the structure
+// 4 'CPUs' used because the detect_sugars_runArchive.cc file uses 4 CPUs to build the structure
 // and they don't build the structure the entire time (using 1 core for everything else)

 // If you want to run a subset of PDBs, make a list of PDB IDs in a file called UpdatedPDBs.txt